BeamNG/BeamNGpy/README.md

 While the BeamNGpy library maintains compatibility between minor versions for the user, this doesn't extend to the BeamNG.tech side.
 Not all BeamNGpy versions are compatible with all BeamNG.tech versions.

 Below is a list of recent compatible BeamNG.tech and BeamNGpy versions.
-For older versions check [COMPATIBILITY.md](COMPATIBILITY.md).
+For older versions check the [Compatibility](https://documentation.beamng.com/api/beamngpy/master/compatibility.html) page.
 However, we do not maintain minor versions: bug fixes and new features will only be available for the newest BeamNG.tech and BeamNGpy releases.

 | BeamNG.tech version | BeamNGpy version                                          |